dougbeasley/dougbeasley.github.io/docs/resume.md

 linkedin: http://linkedin.com/in/douglascbeasley

 ## Summary
 I am a resourceful and passionate software engineer of 16 years.
 I have experience writing both public and internal web applications and finding creative solutions to complex problems.
 The majority of my experience is with Java and associated frameworks like Spring.
-My prefered architecture has evolved over the years, and most recently makes use of single page web applications backed by GraphQL, RESTfull APIs served by microservices.
+My prefered architecture has evolved over the years, and most recently makes use of single page web applications backed by GraphQL and or RESTfull APIs served by microservices.
 I have a specific interest in high-performance, real-time applications and have production development with functional reactive programming using Scala, Akka and Reactor.

-## Technical Compentencies

-### Languages
-- Java, Scala, Groovy
-- Javascript TypeScript

-### Frameworks
-- Spring, Spring Boot
-- Akka
-- Angular

-### Datastores
-- Postgres, MySQL, Oracle
-- MongoDB, DocumentDB
-- Redis
-- Elastic Search
-- Kinesis, Kafka
-- Neo4J

-### Cloud Computing
-- AWS
-- GCP

 ## Work Experience & Accomplishments

 #### Principle Software Engineer at Red Ventures
 ###### Pasadena, CA [November 2016 - Present]

-- Architected the Bedrock microsevice platform to service the ThePointsGuy mobile application and the Bankrate consumer experience of over 500K users
+- Architected the Bedrock microsevice platform to service the ThePointsGuy mobile application, Bankrate authenticated and other RedVentures properties
 - Reauthored the reward calculation algorithm reducing cyclomatic complexity from 214 to 10
-- Containerized the legacy application platform and implemented a new micro-service platform in ECS
+- Containerized legacy applications, moderenized test suites and applied CI/CD systems for ECS deployments
 - Authored the functional test suite with fixture generation using Spring Shell to support a comprehensive testing framework for QA
+- Worked closely with data engineering and data science teams to provide meaningful insights for machine learning and business intelligence
 - Advising on platform architecture, software implementations and SDLC

 #### Vice President of Engineering at Causecast